One year ago (at Christmas) my mother-in-law passed away.

 The quote that most changed my life: “Don’t live the same year 75 times and call it a life.”
 Robin S. Sharma

-Favourite new life skill: Riding a motorbike / learning how to wild camp
+Favourite new life skill: Riding a motorbike/ learning how to wild camp in a Motorhome

 Funniest moment: Too many to choose from- we spent most of the year in the van laughing together.
 But occasionally Cards against Humanity makes me unable to breathe for laughing too hard.

 Scariest moment: Going down a mountain in Switzerland without any brakes!
 That was pretty terrifying!

 Sum up 2017 in one sentence: This is the year we got our mojo back.
 We listened to our instincts and led with our hearts.
 We took back control and are working hard to do what we WANT to do, rather than living a life we don’t really enjoy.